hammzj/cypress-page-object/README.md

 ## Installation

-This package is hosted on both the NPMJS registry and the GitHub NPM package repository.
+This package is hosted on both the npmjs registry and the GitHub npm package repository.

 If installing from GitHub, please add or update your `.npmrc` file with the following: